creationix/howtonode.org/articles/search-with-express-and-mongodb.markdown

 ###Express###

-Now that our data is in monogoDB, we create a simple express server that will accept and process our query for data.
-For now, our route just returns all the data from the employees collection.
-Let's incoporate some regex and make it better.
+Now that our data is in monogoDB, we create a simple express server that will accept and process our query.
+For now, our route returns all the data from the employees collection.

 <search-with-express-and-mongodb/express.js>

 ###Singular Matching###

-To start, we want to take the term that comes in from the request and match that term against the index string of each document and return the results.
-All this requries is a minor tweak in our route.
+To make our query return meaningful data, we want to take the term that comes in from the request and match that term against the index string of each document and return the results.
+All this requires is a minor tweak in our route.
 The Regex pattern is simple.
 Match the whole term passed.
 Match it globally ("g") and be INsensitive to case ("i").

 <search-with-express-and-mongodb/single-match-route.js>